-[Disclaimer: We are not veterinarians and are only speaking from our personal experience and those of many Weimaraner people that have experienced this problem with their dogs.
+[Disclaimer: I am not a veterinarian and am only speaking from my personal experience and those of many Weimaraner people that have experienced this problem with their dogs.
 This article is for your information only.
 Any recommendations are to be used at your own risk.]

 Hey you made it to the end of the article!